Trails of

 For a number of years, Ahmanson Ranch was a controversial piece of land because Washington Mutual Bank wanted to build 3000 homes here, a golf course and shopping plaza.
 Besides the concerns about congestion from the extra traffic on the 101 freeway and Valley Circle Rd, this area is home to two endangered species.
 In 2004 the bank instead sold the land to the state for a park and now it is open for riding and hiking.
 The propery is owned and managed by the Mountains Recreation Conservation Agency (MRCA).

 Determining the names of all the trails was not easy because of contradictions on even the official maps.
-Here most of the unofficial trails were named as they are in TrailForks but maps for official land managers were used for the official trails.
+Here most of the unofficial trails are named as they are in TrailForks but maps for official land managers are used for the official trails.

 Unofficial Sites